mkamenet3/DataScienceProject838/stage4/readme.md

 table itself.

-Due to the size of the data, in the **DAA** directory, we only present the first 100 observations.
+Due to the size of the data, in the **DATA** directory, we only present the first 100 observations.
 The full data set can be found on our website [here]<https://sites.google.com/site/cs838datascienceprojectmovie/>